The demolition industry is today bigger and more connected than ever before.

 18:30 Departure for the Gala Dinner (by bus)

-The Gala Dinner will be held in the Trades Hall of Glasgow and it includes:
+The Gala Dinner was held in the Trades Hall of Glasgow and it includes:

 - Civic reception offered by the Glasgow City Council

 - The announcement of new members of the EDA Club of Honor

 - NFDC Lifetime Achievement Award

 - Live music